vijaymuralidhara/Interview-Coding/README.md

 This program is a user interface that accepts an integer from the user and displays a string value based on the following algorithm:
 1. If the number is divisible by 3, display “Mustang”.
 2. If the number is divisible by 5, display “Bronco”.
-3. If the number is divisible by both 3 and 5, display “MustangBronco”
+3. If the number is divisible by both 3 and 5, display “MustangBronco”.
 4. For all other numbers, display the number itself.
 ### Setup
 1. Navigate to the location of the MustangBronco.java file and compile the program using the following command: *javac MustangBronco.java*